jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 * The interview is not over until the interviewer says so.
 Until then, keep solving, improving and testing your solution.
 * Try to schedule the final round of interviews as close to each other as possible.
 Some people like to take a week off and do all the on-sites that week.
 * You don't have to answer how much you're making in your current job.
 In some states (CA included) [it's even illegal to ask][It'sEvenIlegalToAsk].
-* __Don't give up after rejection!__ Companies are always let you re-apply after some time.
+* __Don't give up after rejection!__ Companies always let you re-apply after some time.
 I know a guy that got accepted at Google on his 4th attempt.

 ---